puppetlabs-toy-chest/puppetlabs-debbuilder/README.md

   setup cows for both i386 and amd64 for either the supplied cows, or it defaults to all currently supported debian and ubuntu varieties.
 The cow\_root parameter can be used to customize the base location of the cow.
 It defaults to /var/cache/pbuilder.
-The pe class parameter defaults to false and is used to customize the pbuilderrc and also to determine whether or not to lay down the internal build keyring.
+The 'pe' class parameter defaults to false and is used to customize the pbuilderrc and also to determine whether or not to lay down the internal build keyring.
 This class also brings in the puppetlabs keyring for the cows, so they can use the puppetlabs repos to bring in build